lpalfrey/rasperf/README.md

 - Reduced memory usage
 - Optimised firmware settings
 - Kernel optimizations
-- Generally performance optimized.
+- Generally performance optimized for the RPi2

-After installation it should use around 400MB of disk space and 21MB of RAM.
+After installation it should use around 320MB of disk space and 19MB of RAM.

 Note that this was built for my requirements.
 I am sharing it just in case anyone else finds it useful.